funkyfourier/spitback/README.md

 * Performance can probably be better.
 Is it cheaper to send floats to and from libpd instead of strings?
 * There should be a "swing" feature.
 Can we still use [metro]?
 * Could waves be read with [soundfiler] instead of writing to an array from the libpd host?
+* Ping-pong looping in external [samplelooper~] would be desirable.

 ## Usage with LibPD